Lucqqq/IT-docs/Docker/Containers/Authelia.md

 ## Setup

-First you need to create a folders and files like this:
+First, you need to create a folders and files like this:
 ```sh
 mkdir authelia #create a authelia folder